lijumjose/VIPMP/src/pages/docs/recommendations/apis.md

 ### Query Parameters

-You can use the following query parameters as shown in this request URL: `POST <cpapi-host>/v3/customers/<customerId>/subscriptions?fetch-recommendations=true&recommendation-country=US&recommendation-language=EN`
+You can use the following query parameters as shown in this request URL: `GET <cpapi-host>/v3/customers/<customerId>/subscriptions?fetch-recommendations=true&recommendation-country=US&recommendation-language=EN`

 | **Parameter Name**      | **Parameter Value**   | **Is it Mandatory?** | **Default Value**    |
 |-------------------------|-----------------------|----------------------|----------------------|